JulesGrillot/plugin-qgis-geoplateforme/docs/development/testing.md

 # run all tests with PyTest and Coverage report
 python -m pytest

-# run only unit tests with pytest launcher
+# run only unit tests with pytest launcher (disabling pytest-qgis)
-python -m pytest tests/unit
+python -m pytest -p no:qgis tests/unit

 # run only QGIS tests with pytest launcher
 python -m pytest tests/qgis